Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 Zabbix is an enterprise-class monitoring system that is designed for monitoring different devices on a network.

-- Collects metrics from any device, system or applications.
+- Collects metrics from any device, system, or applications.

-- You can also create custom agent checks.
+- Create custom agent checks.

-- Custom scripts written in any language such as Perl, Python and Ruby help to extend the functionality of this tool.
+- Custom scripts written in any language such as Perl, Python, and Ruby help to extend the functionality of this tool.

 - Offers predictive functions that analyze incoming data to predict problems, so you can get to them proactively.